-It is little wonder then that today Jeff is an attorney, and that for 16 years he has fought tirelessly for the rights of crime victims, as an attorney with the National Center for Victims of Crime, where he currently serves as the Director of the National Crime Victim Bar Association.
-He receives many calls from male survivors, men just beginning to recognize the harm that was done to them by the abuse they suffered.
+It is little wonder then that today Jeff is an attorney, and that for 20 years he fought tirelessly for the rights of crime victims, as an attorney with the National Center for Victims of Crime.
+He currently serves as CEO of the Zero Abuse Project and receives many calls from male survivors, men just beginning to recognize the harm that was done to them by the abuse they suffered.
 Jeff knows what they are going through, having walked the same road.
 From his own experience, he knows the power of “breaking down the walls of isolation,” of sitting in a room with others who have experienced similar traumas.
-And he hopes that by being open about his own history he will make it easier for men to reach for the help they need to begin healing themselves.
+And he hopes that by being open about his own history, he will make it easier for men to reach for the help they need to begin healing themselves.”